Online Double Oracle: Related Work

 \section{Related Work}

 The novelty of our ODO methods contributes to both game theory domain and online learning domain.
-We make the list of existing game solvers for comparison in Table \ref{tbl:gamesolver}.
+We make the list of existing game solvers for comparisons in Table \ref{tbl:gamesolver}.

-Approximating NE has been extensively studied in the game theory literature.
-Fictitious play (FP)~\cite{browniterative} and its generalised variant~\cite{leslie2006generalised} are classic solutions where each player adopts a policy that best responds to the average policy of the other agent.
-Although FP is provably convergent to NE in zero-sum games, they are prohibited from solving large games since it suffers from the curse of dimensionality due to the need to iterate all pure strategies in each iteration; furthermore, the convergence rate depends exponentially on the game size~\cite{brandt2010rate}.
-On solving large-scale zero-sum games, DO \cite{mcmahan2003planning} and PSRO \cite{lanctot2017unified} show remarkable empirical successes.
-For example, a distributed implementation of PSRO can solve games of size $10^{50}$ \cite{mcaleer2020pipeline}.
-Yet, there is still lack of theoretical insight; the worst-case scenario of applying DO/PSRO method is to solve the original game.
-Most importantly, both FP and DO methods offer no knowledge about how to exploit the adversary in a game \cite{hart2001general}.
+Approximating NE has been extensively studied in game theory and multi-agent learning domains \cite{yang2020overview}.
+FP~\cite{browniterative} and generalised FP~\cite{leslie2006generalised} are classic solutions where each player adopts a policy that best responds to the time-average policy of the adversary.
+Although FP is provably convergent to NE in zero-sum games, they are prohibited from solving large games since it suffers from the curse of dimensionality due to the need to iterate all pure strategies in each iteration; and, the convergence rate depends exponentially on the game size~\cite{brandt2010rate}.
+On solving large-scale zero-sum games, DO \cite{mcmahan2003planning, mcaleer2021xdo} and PSRO methods \cite{lanctot2017unified, mcaleer2020pipeline,nieves2021modelling} have shown remarkable empirical successes.
+For example, a distributed implementation of PSRO can handle games of size $10^{50}$ \cite{mcaleer2020pipeline}.
+Yet, both FP and DO methods offer no knowledge about how to exploit the adversary \cite{hart2001general}, thus regarded as not \emph{rational} \cite{bowling2001rational}.
+Modern solutions that are rational such as CFR methods \cite{zinkevich2007regret,lanctot2009monte} are designed for extensive-form games only.

-Algorithms with no-(external) regret property can achieve guaranteed performance against the best-fixed strategy in hindsight \cite{shalev2011online}, thus they are commonly applied to tackle adversarial environment~\cite{cesa2006prediction}.
+Algorithms with no-(external) regret property can achieve guaranteed performance against the best-fixed strategy in hindsight \cite{shalev2011online,cesa2006prediction}, thus they are commonly applied to tackle adversarial environments.
 However, conventional no-regret algorithms such as Follow the Regularised Leader~\cite{shalev2011online}, Multiplicative Weight Update (MWU)~\cite{freund1999adaptive} or EXP-3~\cite{auer2002nonstochastic} have the regret bound that is based on the number of pure strategies (i.e., experts).
 Moreover, these algorithms consider the full strategy set during the update, which deter their applications on large size games.
-In this paper, we leverage the advantages of double oracle methods and no-regret learning algorithms to propose the ODO method.
+In this paper, we leverage the advantages of both DO methods and no-regret learning algorithms to propose the ODO method.
 Our ODO enjoys the benefits of both being applicable to solving large games and being able to exploit opponents.